How We Plan to Travel Forever

 You can save huge amounts on accommodation costs by working in exchange for a room and sometimes meals.
 One of our favourite experiences of our last RTW trip was WWOOFing in the Australian outback.
 We spent four hours a day gardening and had the rest of the time free to relax.
 We didn’t spend anything while we were there, but best of all we got to know our wonderful hosts and learn more about Northern Territory life.

-WWOOF (Worldwide Opportunities on Organic Farms) is the most well known work exchange programme, but there are plenty of other options including Help Exchange, Workaway and Grow Food.
+WWOOF (Worldwide Opportunities on Organic Farms) is the most well known work exchange programme, but there are plenty of other options including Help Exchange and Workaway.
 They all charge a small annual fee, but this often works out to be less than the cost of one night’s accommodation.
 You could also organise your own position when you reach your destination – hostels are particularly open to this.

 Volunteering